lelimacon/nix-config/home/README.md

 Configurations for home-manager.

-Modules are cherry-picked in the profiles.
+Modules and desktops are cherry-picked by the profiles.